 - A History of the World in Twelve Maps, Jerry Brotton ↑

 - Barricades and Borders: Europe 1800-1914, Robert Gildea ↑

 - A Study on Kamrupi: A Dialect of Assamese, Upendranath Goswami ↑

 - Imagined Communities: Reflections on the Origin and Spread of Nationalism, Benedict Anderson ↑

 - Insider/Outsider: Belonging and Unbelonging in North-East India, Edited by Preeti Gill and Samrat ↑

-Samrat Choudhury is a journalist and author from Shillong.
-His writings have appeared in The Hindustan Times, The Times of India, India Today, Outlook, The Indian Express, The New York Times, The Friday Times of Pakistan, and the Dhaka Tribune in Bangladesh, among others.
+Samrat Choudhury is Co-founder and Executive Editor at Partition Studies Quarterly.
+A journalist and author from Shillong, his writings have appeared in Granta, The Hindustan Times, The Times of India, India Today, Outlook, The Indian Express, The New York Times, The Friday Times of Pakistan, and the Dhaka Tribune in Bangladesh, among others.
 He is the author of one novel and several short stories, many of which have been translated to other languages.